Logic Blocks

 }

-The [LogicBlockInfo] attribute provides display metadata for the Dashboard.
-It is optional — if omitted, the class name is used as the display name and a generic icon is shown.
+[LogicBlock] carries block-level display metadata for the dashboard.
+It is optional — if omitted, the C# class name is used as the display name and a generic icon is shown.

 |---|---|